ArturoDent/jump-and-select/README.md

 ## TODO

-[&emsp; ] - Explore allowing input via 'paste' as well.
+[  ] - Explore allowing input via 'paste' as well.
-[&emsp; ] - Consider adding a setting to make queries be interpreted as regex's in keybindings.
+[  ] - Consider adding a setting to make queries be interpreted as regex's in keybindings.
-[&emsp; ] - Consider cancelling multiMode if change editor.
+[  ] - Consider cancelling multiMode if change editor.
-[&emsp; ] - Should there be a notification for no match on a query?
+[  ] - Should there be a notification for no match on a query?
-[&emsp; ] - Should before/afterCharacter do something for `^$`?

 ## Release Notes